Boot Waterproofing with Beeswax

 The natural water repellency properties of this wax from bees are very evident when applied to materials using a little heat.

-When this wax is rubbed onto the surface of materials such as leather and then heated, some of the wax works deep into the fibers or fabric of the material.
+When it is rubbed onto the surface of materials such as leather and then heated, some of the wax works deep into the fibers or fabric of the material.

 The most inexpensive way to purchase wax is from a beekeeper.
-They usually have some ready for sale that has been cleaned and is ready to use.
+They usually offer raw beeswax for sale in pound quantities.
+You may or may not have to clean the beeswax.

 I prefer using blocks of natural beeswax only because I can more readily tell that they are pure wax without additives.